michaeleisel/barber/README.md

 ## How it works

-When working on a single small part of your app, e.g. `SettingsViewController`, you don't want to be compiling the whole app.
-You only need to work on this screen, after all.
-To get a fast build time in this situation, you can swap in a small AppDelegate that merely runs this one screen, and then use Barber to strip dependencies that aren't needed by it.
-When you're done, just revert the project.pbxproj file changes.
-Note: it only trims Swift dependencies, not Objective-C ones.
+Why compile your whole app and run the same steps to navigate to it every time you run when you're just working on a single view controller or a smaller section of your app?

+To improve build times, and your productivity in this situation, why not swap in a small AppDelegate that runs a smaller section of your app?
+Use Barber to strip your unused dependencies and speed things up.

+**Note:** Barber only trims Swift dependencies, not Objective-C ones.

 ## Installation